 One Indian health facility in California has received accreditation through the Joint Commission on Accreditation of Health Care Organizations:

-Twelve Indian health facilities in California are accredited through the Accreditation Association for Ambulatory Health Care:
+Fourteen Indian health facilities in California are accredited through the Accreditation Association for Ambulatory Health Care:

 - Central Valley Indian Health, Inc.